mgaliar/minimega/src/index.md

 To build locally, you will need Golang v1.14 and Node v14.2 installed.
 Once installed (if not already), simply run `make bin/phenix`.

-If you don't want to install Golang and/or Node locally, you can also use Docker to build phenix (assuming you have Docker installed).
+If you do not want to install Golang and/or Node locally, you can also use Docker to build phenix (assuming you have Docker installed).
 Simply run `./build-with-docker.sh` and once built, the phenix binary will be available at `bin/phenix`.
 See `./build-with-docker.sh -h` for usage details.